 Instructions for approving your timecard in Kronos

-- On the white bar above your timecard, click on Approval.
+- On the blue bar above your timecard, click on Approval.

 - Click Approve.